Laura Fuentes

 How to Make Coconut Flour Muffins with Blueberries

-2. Make the batter
+1. Make the batter.

 Add all ingredients, minus the blueberries, to a blender.
 Process on low, increasing the speed until the batter is smooth.
 Wait a few minutes for the coconut flour to absorb some of the liquid.

-3. Add the blueberries
+2. Add the blueberries.

-Allow the baked muffins to cool down to 10 minutes before serving.
-This helps keep them intact as you take that first bite.
+The muffins are done when the tops are golden brown.
+Allow them to cool down for 10 minutes before serving to help keep them intact as you take that first bite.

 Coconut Flour Muffin Texture

 Your coconut flour muffin texture is going to be spongy, moist, and a bit denser than muffins baked with traditional flour.
+The muffin batter will also be thicker and wet.
+There are some differences among coconut flour brands, where some are finer in texture than others, while my go-to coconut flour is somewhere in between.

 You’ll also notice in the recipe below that it says to mix and wait a couple of minutes before scooping it into the muffin tray.
 That’s because coconut flour needs a couple of minutes to absorb some of the liquid in the batter before it’s ready for baking.